 My first job in marketing was for a small tech company with a marketing budget of less than $250k a year.
 We were competing against multi-million dollar companies with huge budgets and content teams.
 As a team of one, I couldn’t possibly compete with their content output.
 By pure necessity, I learned how to Gumby-style stretch one piece of content.
 I also learned a very important truth: Repurposed content gains just as much traction as new content.
 With little creativity, you can use one piece of content all year long…

-Switch out the title and images, use a more formal tone, reword your sub-headers, and you’ve got a new blog post from the same information.
+Switch out the title and images, reword your sub-headers, and you’ve got a new blog post from the same information.
 Put some space in between it and your original, at least 90 days.

 Get a second opinion.